Dan Burley: Music career

 Burley recorded with Leonard Feather and Tiny Grimes in 1945, and with Lionel Hampton in 1946.
 That same year, he put together Dan Burley & His Skiffle Boys, an ensemble that included Brownie McGhee and his brother Sticks, as well as Pops Foster.
 During the course of his career, Burley also recorded with Hot Lips Page, Tyree Glenn, and Baby Dodds.

+During his career, Burley composed more than twenty original musical compositions, with colorful names, such as, "Pig Foot Sonata," and "The Chicken Shack Shuffle."